 Advanced and innovative technology like adjusted short-circuit GMAW or pulse gas metal arc welding (GMAW-P), just as customary GMAW and flux-cored arc welding (FCAW), can help speed creation, ease preparing, and produce top notch welds in-process pipe applications.

 As an efficiency improving measure, most administrators weld the funnel in the 1GR position at whatever point conceivable—a flat situation wherein the pipe rolls.
-The three primary filler metal wire alternatives for this application are strong wire; gas-protected, transition cored wire; and metal-cored wire.
+Three primary filler metal wire alternatives for this application are strong wire; gas-protected, transition cored wire; and metal-cored wire.
 Each of these has extraordinary highlights, favorable circumstances, and constraints.
 These variables must be gauged cautiously to decide the most ideally equipped alternative for the welding.

-11. Spray Welding Process
+11. Spray Welding Process:

 Industrial welding process that requires a high voltage between 27 volts to 37 volts.
 While starting the machine it is required to adjust the voltage to the given parameters and later it can be manipulated up and down until the sound is half whoosh and half crackle.

-Spray-welding process provides you smooth and rigid welds, as its penetration power is high.
-The reason that it is a cost effective method with minimal spatter makes it one of the versatile techniques.
+The spray-welding process provides you with smooth and rigid welds, as its penetration power is high.
+The reason that it is a cost-effective method with minimal spatter makes it one of the versatile techniques.
 However, only a professional worker can lay hands on this method as missing out on the smallest detail can cause a big risk.

-12. Thermit Welding Process
+12. Thermite Welding Process:

 Thermite Welding process is the outcome of a combination made by a chemical compound response that happens because of the distinction of free energy between aluminum and metal oxide.
 This distinction delivers enough warmth to create fluid steel or some other metal and permit without the need for any outside energy.
 It is carried out with or without the use of applied pressure.
 The utilization of filler metal is discretionary.

-13. Solid State Welding Process
+13. Solid State Welding Process:

-Some of the many models of solid state welding are explosion welding, diffusion bonding, cold welding, roll welding and forge welding.
+Some of the many models of solid-state welding are explosion welding, diffusion bonding, cold welding, roll welding, and forge welding.
 Since these types do not use filler materials, so much smoother outcomes are obtained.

-14. Friction Welding Process
+14. Friction Welding Process:

 The world of friction welding is very vast.
 It provides a list of solutions to industrial manufacturing problems.
 Friction welding process is applicable for joining dissimilar metals.
 However, the only circumstance is that they should be attached in rotational symmetry.

 The dynamics of this process include four basic stages: during the initial phase of frictional interaction, one of the metal surfaces is rotated while the other is pressed beside it.
 Upon this contact the second phase starts, leading to more friction generation.
-Third phase increases the pressure on the material to facilitate joining and then finally it is allowed to cool.
+The third phase increases the pressure on the material to facilitate joining and then finally it is allowed to cool.

-Thanks to this welding process that offers reliable quality, the capacity to join different metals within minimal material waste.
+Thanks to this welding process that offers reliable quality, the capacity to join different metals within the minimal material waste.
 Friction welding is a cost effective and time efficient technique that has increased the standards of quality.
 Depending upon the new requirements, automated friction welding has also set its place in the market.

 However, modern welding systems are significantly different from what the normal nonprofessional would think of.
 There is a wide range of sorts of welding hardware and welding methods that producers working with metal use past the conventional gas burn process that the vast majority consider.
 Through the above-mentioned 14 types of welding processes, welders can transform a portion of the world’s most grounded materials into the shapes and items one can imagine.
 This ability requires work and practice to gain, and its best learned with the help and direction of industry experts.
 So pick the type of welding process that meets your requirements as per this guide!